 We talk to parents when planning trips so that everyone is clear about what will happen.
+We will prepare children for trips so that they know what to expect.

 What do we do to support the wellbeing of children with SEN?